 This updated system should greatly improve the user experience of our students and allow them to enjoy the library even more!

 Did you know?

-The Bible Institute’s library contains an excellent, broad-based collection with more than 27,880 volumes, to which a large number of titles are added annually.
+The Bible Institute’s library contains an excellent, broad-based collection with 28,129 volumes, to which a large number of titles are added annually.
 We offer over fifty current and archived periodical titles in hard copy as well as 23,000 individual journal titles which are available on the BISA electronic index.

 Number of articles in 53 shelf journals

 Number of books in BISA’s library

 Inside the campus library BISA students have access to OPAC – Online Public Access Catalogue – providing open use of the hard cover collection.
 This is catalogued in MARC format, with Library of Congress Subject Headings classified according to DDC – Dewey Decimal Classification.

 BISA’s online OPAC, known as M5 is available for download, by permission of the Librarian, to various electronic devices.

 To keep current in the field BISA library has subscribed to the Logos Remote Research Library.
 This is a platform for academic research, sermon preparation and personal Bible study that offers students more than 2762 electronic resources, including books and journals.